GentlebreezeZ/CMultiE2T-and-CMultiE2Ts/README.md

 # CMultiE2T-and-CMultiE2Ts

 ### Requirements
 The codebase is implemented in Python 3.8 or 3.6.
-Required packages are:
+Required packages is:
     pytorch    1.8(gpu) or pytorch 1.9(gpu)

 ### Entity Type prediction Results of CMultiE2T